w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 event, any additional remaining items in Collection X can be made available to the public through a marketplace.

-The requirement to get the free avatar is being a holder of at least one NFT in Collection A. One can only claim the avatar specifying which NFT (i.e. the ID) owns in Collection A. The same NFT cannot be used twice, meaning that holders of multiple NFTs in Collection A (for example, participants to multiple Hackathons) can claim multiple avatars specific to each event.
+The requirement to get the free avatar is to hold at least one NFT in Collection A. One can only claim the avatar specifying which NFT (i.e. the ID) they own in Collection A. The same NFT cannot be used twice.
+Holders of multiple NFTs in Collection A (for example, participants in multiple Hackathons) can claim multiple avatars specific to each event.

 :::warning Time frame must be updated